skgtech/devit/app/_posts/blog/2016-05-30-2016-retrospective-planning-for-2017.md

 Oh yes, we're becoming a two day conference, holding the main event with 2 tracks on Saturday 20th of May and a full day of workshops on Sunday the 21st.
 We were amazed by your interest in workshops, challenging workshops, and how much you valued them.
 So we're dedicating a full day for workshops in a multi-stage environment, hosting everything from full-day workshops down to 3, 2, or 1 hour sessions; whatever and as much time the presenter will need to convey their experience to you.

-A two day conference will require a conference dedicated hotel as well, so we've already gotten started to book a whole hotel for the days of the conference so all you coming from out of town can stay along with your peers and speakers in where the DEVit's heart will beat.
+A two day conference will require a conference dedicated hotel as well, so we have already started making the arrangements to fully book a hotel for the days of the conference so all of you coming from out of town can stay along with your peers and speakers where the DEVit's heart will beat.

 ### The DEVit Week